John-Abbott-College/4A8-Notes/07_Connecting_to_a_database.md

 ## 🛢When to use SQLite vs SQLServer/MySQL?
-We will change the code to be backed by a database instead of XML files.
+We will change the `CalendarApp` code to be backed by a database instead of XML files.
 We chose to use SQLite as the database.
 Why?

 SQLite is: